John Graham (rugby union): Post-rugby career

 After retiring from rugby Graham returned to teaching, being promoted to Head of Social Studies at Christchurch Boys' High School which he held until 1970.
 He went from there to Linwood High School before being appointed Headmaster of Auckland Grammar in 1973, a position he held for 21 years.
 Following his tenure at Auckland Grammar, Graham was appointed a commissioner of the newly founded low-decile Southern Cross Campus in 1997, with varying success.

 Graham was outspoken about rugby, its organisation and its place in New Zealand culture.
 After touring South Africa with the All Blacks in 1960, he said that "if we had any conscience and feeling for humanity, we should not have been touring South Africa".
 Along with Wilson Whineray he declined to attend the matches of the 1981 Springbok tour of New Zealand.
 Graham has also criticised the presence of advertising on the All Black jersey; "I may be a dinosaur in this respect, but I don't think anything should go on the All Black jersey other than the silver fern".

 Graham believed New Zealanders focus excessively on the sport of rugby, stating, "I don't think rugby union is anywhere near as important in this country as solving the problems of poverty and unemployment.
 We're happy, aren't we, when our rugby team goes well, yet we're prepared to let some aspects of our nation go almost ignored."

 Graham spent decades working in education, and served as chairman of the New Zealand Education Scholarship Trust.
 He was critical of much of what is produced by contemporary educationalists, believing that "To assume, as so many teachers do today, that the knowledge has to come from the children and all they have to do is pull it out, is educational nonsense."

 Graham died of cancer in Auckland on 2 August 2017.
+His wife, Shiela, Lady Graham, died in 2026.